tkubica12/MicroHack-AppInnovation/solutions/ch01/bicep/README.md

 ## Notes

-* Ensure your client / app retries initial connection attempts (serverless resume can take ~1 minute if paused).
+* SQL: Ensure your client retries initial connection attempts (serverless resume can take ~1 minute if paused).
-* If you need to allow multiple IPs, add additional `firewallRules` resources or convert to parameters accepting arrays.
+* SQL: If you need to allow multiple IPs, add additional `firewallRules` resources or convert to parameters accepting arrays.
+* ACR: Admin user is disabled; authenticate with `az acr login -n <registry>` when pushing images (requires Azure CLI login / RBAC permission).
+* ACR: Upgrade SKU to `Standard` or `Premium` for higher throughput / features (geo-replication in Premium).